Frequently Asked Questions

 Do I need to have work experience in finance?

-Work experience can be a great indicator of your passion.
-It is not required however.
+Work experience can be a great indicator of your passion, but it is not required.

 Does it help my admission chances to contact faculty or staff to make my case?

-You are welcome to contact Stanford faculty and staff if you have specific questions not addressed herein.
-As a general rule such contact is not required and will not influence your Admissions process.
+Before contacting ICME staff, please also refer to the general admissions FAQ to see if your question has already been answered there.
+You are welcome to contact Stanford faculty and staff (icme-admissions@stanford.edu) if you have specific questions not addressed herein.
+As a general rule such contact is not required and will not influence your admissions process.

 What courses should I take as a future applicant?